All Products

-This topic describes how to use Data Transmission Service (DTS) to migrate ApsaraDB for MongoDB (Replica Set Architecture) to ApsaraDB for MongoDB (Replica Set Architecture or Sharded Cluster Architecture).
+This topic describes how to use Data Transmission Service (DTS) to migrate data from an ApsaraDB for MongoDB instance with a replica set architecture to another ApsaraDB for MongoDB instance that uses either a replica set or sharded cluster architecture.

 Supported source and destination databases